Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 Disclosure: This post may contain affiliate links; more info here.

-Belize is a nature lover’s fantasy, overflowing with bountiful wildlife, sandy Caribbean islands, ancient Mayan ruins, spectacular scuba diving and snorkeling, and dense rain-forested mountains.
-Plus, there are many opportunities for enriching cultural experiences!
-Follow this Belize itinerary for 1 to 2 weeks and find yourself under the spell of this charming land!
+Planning a trip to Central America and looking for the ultimate Belize itinerary?
+Belize is a nature lover’s fantasy, overflowing with bountiful wildlife, sandy Caribbean islands, ancient Mayan ruins, spectacular scuba diving and snorkeling, and dense rainforested mountains.

-You’ll scuba dive the bursting Belize Barrier Reef and snorkel with sea turtles in the Caribbean Sea.
+Using this 7-14-day Belize itinerary, you'll scuba dive the bursting Belize Barrier Reef and snorkel with sea turtles in the Caribbean Sea.
 Hike amongst monkeys in the rainforest and explore Mayan mysteries in the famous ATM Cave.
-Kick back with a Belikin at a chilled-out beach bar and recount your epic tales to bring back home.

 Belize 1-2 Week Itinerary Overview

-- Day 1-4: “Go slow” on the dreamy Caribbean island of Caye Caulker
+- Day 1-4: “Go slow” on the dreamy island of Caye Caulker and go on this bucket list snorkeling tour of the Belize Barrier Reef

-- Day 5-8: Discover lush jungles, wildlife, Belizean food, and ancient ruins in San Ignacio
+- Day 5-8: Discover lush jungles, wildlife, Belizean food, and ancient ruins in San Ignacio, and visit the ATM Cave and Caracol Mayan ruins

-All over the county are a range of cultures and nationalities to learn about, however you may be pleased to learn that Belize’s national language is English!
+All over the country are a range of cultures and nationalities to learn about.
+However, you may be pleased to learn that Belize’s national language is English!

 The Belize Barrier Reef System